OutSystems/docs-odc/src/eap/user-management/intro.md

 In this document, the term organization refers to the ODC account your company manages.
 All users are a part of an organization.
 To use ODC, all users have roles with different permissions.

 Users also known as Organization members have organization roles and can access the ODC Portal and use ODC Studio to build, manage, and deploy apps.
 Users with end-user roles only have access to your apps.
+The end-user roles can be shared across apps and workflows.

 You can create groups of end-users.
 All end-users in the group have access to the same roles and apps.
 For example, you might create a group of end-users from the marketing team who need different access than a group of end-users from the finance team.